wrapperband/FeathercoinWalletGuide/README.md

 # Feathercoin wallet Plugins Menu

 Plugins were requested by members of the Feathercoin forum that it would be advantageous to link to some online services or message service.
-Whilst Bitmessage is open source the other services are proprietary.
+Whilst Bitmessage is open source, the other services are proprietary.

-Status of Plugin developments :

-The long term aim would be to make the plugins, at least, to have options check boxes to include on the menu.

 ## BitMessage encrypted peer to peer private messaging